P1sec/SigFW/README.md

 Program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.

 ## License
 SigFW is licensed under dual license policy.
 The default license is the Free Open Source GNU Affero GPL v3.0.
-Alternatively a commercial license can be obtained from P1 Security S.A.S.
+Alternatively a commercial license for this fork can be obtained from H21 lab.

 ## Attribution
 For the list of contributors, see the AUTHORS file.

-Original work was created by Martin Kacer, Philippe Langlois

-Copyright 2017, P1 Security S.A.S and individual contributors
+Copyright 2017, H21 lab, P1 Security and by all individual authors and contributors

-We would like to thanks for everyone supporting this project.